Sakif-Al-Faruque/student-enrollment-system-automation/README.md

 * This automation test uses the fundamental features and concepts of Javascript UI Automation Framework WebdriverIO.
 * This reposity is still in updating process.
 * Only Chrome browser is used for executing  this test.
+* Allure report is generated and added to this repo.

 ## Here are some views of test documents,
 * Test Cases View